JSPS Grant-in-Aid for International Leading Research

 MU and Equatorial Atmosphere radar measurement and coordination with satellites and modeling

-Research collaborators (PBASE Research Assistant)
+Research collaborators (PBASE PD · Research Assistant (Graduate Student))

-Farhan Naufal RifqiPBASE Research Assistant, Kyushu University
+Farhan Naufal RifqiPBASE Research Assistant, Kyushu University (October 1, 2023 -)

 Other research collaborators (non-faculty staff and students) and overseas researchcollaborators